content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/devops/jenkins/1-jenkins-introduction-and-installation.md

 **Step 4: Port selection**

-Specify the port on which Jenkins will be running, **Test Port** button to validate whether the specified port if free on your machine or not.
+-   Specify the port on which Jenkins will be running, **Test Port** button to validate whether the specified port if free on your machine or not.
 Consequently, if the port is free, it will show a green tick mark as shown below, then click on **Next**.

 ![](media/18718558e130b7dd80602d61676959d7.png)

 **Step 5: Select Java home directory**

-The installation process checks for Java on your machine and prefills the dialog with the Java home directory.
-If the needed Java version is not installed on your machine, you will be prompted to install it.
+-   The installation process checks for Java on your machine and prefills the dialog with the Java home directory.
+-   If the needed Java version is not installed on your machine, you will be prompted to install it.

-Once your Java home directory has been selected, click on **Next** to continue.
+-   Once your Java home directory has been selected, click on **Next** to continue.

 ![](media/ef256d6525ff17fca740e9e6f07be1c7.png)

 **Step 6: Custom setup**

-Select other services that need to be installed with Jenkins and click on **Next**.
+-   Select other services that need to be installed with Jenkins and click on **Next**.

 ![](media/2c43f133f6caa2fc1f9c2b955e0aa3d1.png)

 **Step 7: Install Jenkins**

-Click on the **Install** button to start the installation of Jenkins.
+-   Click on the **Install** button to start the installation of Jenkins.

 ![](media/e6cac24a3f3d9e25d01a3da92dae2de7.png)

-Additionally, clicking on the **Install** button will show the progress bar of installation, as shown below:
+-   Additionally, clicking on the **Install** button will show the progress bar of installation, as shown below:

 ![](media/006987396a7b35cf21b91217c429fe10.png)

 **Step 8: Finish Jenkins installation**

-Once the installation completes, click on **Finish** to complete the installation.
+-   Once the installation completes, click on **Finish** to complete the installation.

-Jenkins will be installed as a **Windows Service**.
+-   Jenkins will be installed as a **Windows Service**.
 You can validate this by browsing the **services** section, as shown below:

 ![](media/03f5dbca39364e719773ca373a09d300.png)

 ![](media/c066a28bad804f49ae4f5e782400970f.png)

-## Post-installation setup wizard
+## 2.2.1 Post-installation setup wizard

-After downloading, installing and running Jenkins, the post-installation setup wizard begins.
+-   After downloading, installing and running Jenkins, the post-installation setup wizard begins.

-This setup wizard takes you through a few quick "one-off" steps to unlock Jenkins, customize it with plugins and create the first administrator user through which you can continue accessing Jenkins.
+-   This setup wizard takes you through a few quick "one-off" steps to unlock Jenkins, customize it with plugins and create the first administrator user through which you can continue accessing Jenkins.

-### Unlocking Jenkins
+**Unlocking Jenkins**

-When you first access a new Jenkins instance, you are asked to unlock it using an automatically-generated password.
+-   When you first access a new Jenkins instance, you are asked to unlock it using an automatically-generated password.

 **Step 1**

-Browse to http://localhost:8080 (or whichever port you configured for Jenkins when installing it) and wait until the **Unlock Jenkins** page appears.
+-   Browse to http://localhost:8080 (or whichever port you configured for Jenkins when installing it) and wait until the **Unlock Jenkins** page appears.

 ![](media/72950773e30e227c8ae68c174bbcca90.png)

 **Step 2**

-The initial Administrator password should be found under the Jenkins installation path (set at Step 2 in Jenkins Installation).
+-   The initial Administrator password should be found under the Jenkins installation path (set at Step 2 in Jenkins Installation).

-For default installation location to C:\\Program Files\\Jenkins, a file called **initialAdminPassword** can be found under C:\\Program Files\\Jenkins\\secrets.
+-   For default installation location to C:\\Program Files\\Jenkins, a file called **initialAdminPassword** can be found under C:\\Program Files\\Jenkins\\secrets.

-However, If a custom path for Jenkins installation was selected, then you should check that location for **initialAdminPassword** file.
+-   However, If a custom path for Jenkins installation was selected, then you should check that location for **initialAdminPassword** file.

 ![](media/e2c9511d95ce8e3114a71a24901abd8e.png)

 **Step 3**

-Open the highlighted file and copy the content of the **initialAdminPassword** file.
+-   Open the highlighted file and copy the content of the **initialAdminPassword** file.

 ![](media/6120c074da627e89d78399a553f11cfd.png)